 - 5.1.1 Of those who reported being aware of the measures in any location, at least twice as many respondents felt positively towards each of the measures than felt negatively, and for most measures three times as many people felt positively than felt negatively.
-At least a fifth felt neutrally towards the measures. - 5.1.2 Segregated cycle lanes and parking suspensions were the most positively rated measure, with over six in ten (62%) reporting that they felt this way, closely followed by pavement widening (60%). - 5.1.3 Over half of respondents felt positively towards: 20mph speed restrictions (59%); restrictions on certain types of vehicles (57%); temporary road closures except pedestrians and cyclists (54%); one-way systems for pedestrians (52%); and one-way systems for vehicles (51%). - 5.1.4 Respondents from cities, large town centers or suburbs were more likely to have reported feeling positively towards certain measures compared to those from small towns, villages or rural areas.
-These measures were temporary road closures except for buses, pedestrians and cyclists (51% vs 31%) and one-way systems for vehicles (59% vs 37%). - 5.1.5 Generally, a higher proportion of respondents reported feeling positively towards the measures compared to Wave 7.
+At least a quarter felt neutrally towards the measures. - 5.1.2 Pavement widening was the most positively rated measure, with over half (57%) reporting that they felt this way, followed by parking suspensions (52%); 20mph speed restrictions (51%); segregated cycle lanes (51%); and restrictions on certain types of vehicles (50%).

+- 5.1.3 All respondents were also asked how they felt towards implementing more of each type of the Spaces for People measures, and between third and a half felt positively for each measure (between 31% and 51%), while in general a smaller percentage felt neutrally (between 30% and 44%).
+Less than a third reported feeling negatively (16%-27%). - 5.1.4 Measures for which there was most positivity towards further introduction were: pavement widening (51%); 20mph speed restrictions (47%); and segregated cycle lanes (47%). - 5.1.5 Measures for which there was most negativity towards further introduction were: temporary road closures except pedestrians and cyclists (27%); temporary road closures except for buses, pedestrians and cyclists (25%); and one-way systems for vehicles (25%). - 5.1.6 Respondents from cities, large town centers or suburbs were more likely to have reported feeling positively towards certain measures compared to those from small towns, villages or rural areas.
+Measures included: 20mph speed restrictions compared (50% vs 44%);